Gorupa/memno/README.md

 </p>

 - Memno is a **Flutter-based mobile app** for saving important links along with personal notes.
-It auto-fetches rich metadata for each link, supports offline usage, and generates unique 6-digit codes for secure sharing.
+It auto-fetches rich metadata for each link, supports offline usage, and generates unique 6-digit codes for easy fetching.

 - Think of it as your personal link + note vault with instant previews.